danbarnes/danbarnes.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-I'm a journalist at heart and by training, a techie by trade.
+I'm a journalist at heart and by training, a techie by inclination, a jack of all trades.

 In <a href="http://startribune.com" target="_blank">Minnesota's largest newsroom</a>, I've managed a series of content management systems for newsgathering and print purposes.
 I also support and advance other tools for reporting, editing and design.
 These days, I'm researching options for yet another big CMS change.
 I speak journalese and ITisms and I do a lot of translating back and forth.
 I'm a teacher, I'm a builder, I'm a herder of cats.